hlascelles/que-scheduler/README.md

 1. After a deploy that changes the schedule, the job notices any new jobs to schedule, and knows which ones to forget.
 It does not need to be re-enqueued or restarted.

-## DB Migrations

-When there is a major version (breaking) change, a migration should be run in.
-The version of the migration proceeds at a faster rate than the version of the gem.
-To run in all the migrations required up to a number, just migrate to that number with one line, and it will perform all the intermediary steps.

-ie, `Que::Scheduler::Migrations.migrate!(version: 4)` will perform all migrations necessary to reach migration version `4`.

-As of migration `4`, two elements are added to the DB for que-scheduler to run.

-1. The first is the scheduler job itself, which runs forever, re-enqueuing itself to performs its duties.
-1. The second part comprises the audit table `que_scheduler_audit` and the "enqueued" table `que_scheduler_audit_enqueued`.
-The first tracks when the scheduler calculated what was necessary to run (if anything).
-The second then logs every job that the scheduler enqueues.

 ## Testing Configuration

 You can add tests to validate your configuration during the spec phase.
 This will perform a variety